adh-hero-english-language-tesol2-900x506

 Contact hours

-You will be taught through a combination of lectures, tutorials, seminars, group work and self-directed study.
-In your first year you will normally attend around 10 hours of timetabled taught sessions (lectures and tutorials) each week, and we expect you to undertake at least 25 further hours of independent study to complete project work and research.
+You will be taught through a combination of lectures, tutorials, workshops, group work and self-directed study.
+You will normally attend around 8-10 hours of timetabled taught sessions (lectures, seminars, and tutorials) each week, and we expect you to undertake at least 30 further hours of independent study to complete project work and research.

 Facilities and features